andrewmoles2/rTrainIntroduction/Workshop4a/rWorkshop4a.md

 # Individual take home challenge

 For the individual coding challenge you will need to de-bug the code to get it working.
-The end result will be something like: *Dobby the house elf is very Devoteted and has a power to evil ratio of 0.67*.
+The end result will be something like: *Dobby the house elf is very Devoted and has a power to evil ratio of 0.67*.
 The numbers you get will not be the same but the text should be the same.
 There are 6 errors to find.

 ```r